Sounding Together ‘26: Talinup

 Accessibility & safety

 The social culture of Sounding Together in the past has always been gentle and consent-based and we intend to keep it this way.
 Opting out of activities or socialising is fine.
-Alcohol tends to be a very minimal part of proceedings, if at all.

 We are committed to making Sounding Together safe, from the perspective of interpersonal safety as well as safety in the environment.
 We encourage you to take the initiative to look after yourself too, by bringing appropriate gear, keeping your wits about you, and being aware of dangers associated with the south-west of WA.